Reference

 typedef struct roc_sender_encoder roc_sender_encoder

-Sender encoder is a simplified networkless version of roc_sender.
-It implements the same pipeline, but instead of sending packets, it just provides them to the user.
-The user is responsible for delivering these packets to receiver.
+Sender encoder is a networkless single-stream version of roc_sender.
+It implements the same pipeline, but instead of sending packets to network, it returns them to the user.
+The user is responsible for carrying packets over network.
+Unlike roc_sender, it doesn’t support multiple slots and connections.
+It produces traffic for a single remote peer.

 For detailed description of sender pipeline, see documentation for roc_sender.